SahilGadge/Daily-Report-Generator-using-Pandas/README.md

 # Daily-Report-Generator-using-Pandas
 Using pandas to generate daily report by using data from 4 excel files.
-Performing various operations on data and in the end combining generated information in one excel file.
+Performing various operations on them and in the end combining generated information in one excel file.

 ### This repository consists of files required to combine data from different excel files into one.
 Also, how to format generated excel using xlsx writer.